 Do the learning expectations outlined in the IEP coincide with the report card?

 If so, have the expectations that are outlined in the IEP been met?

 Are the accommodations working?

 Do the learning expectations need to be changed or adjusted?

 Do the areas of strengths and needs have to be updated?

 A separate meeting with the whole school team and supporting outside professionals (if applicable) will need to be scheduled to address these issues in detail and subsequently update the IEP accordingly.

 Karen Robinson provides special education advocacy training and consulting services to parents and guardians whose children have autism and other developmental disabilities.
 She develops her clients into informed, proactive advocates for their children's educational needs.
 They are empowered by current, customized information that enables them to articulate their children's needs to school staff and school board administrators in a way that is both assertive and collaborative.

-Contact email@example.com for more information about how Karen can help you advocate for an appropriate school placement for your child.
+Contact firstname.lastname@example.org for more information about how Karen can help you advocate for your child.
+She provides free consulting services to Progressive Steps clients.